josephinekchen/cryptoasset-security-playbook/README.md

 ### Two-Factor Authentication

-Two-factor authentication (2FA), or more broadly, multi-factor authenticator (MFA) prevents attackers from gaining access to your services by only stealing your credentials.
+Two-factor authentication (2FA) or, more broadly, multi-factor authenticator (MFA) prevents attackers from gaining access to your services by only stealing your credentials.

 TODO